 The funerals are said to be the largest Dún Laoghaire has ever seen and flags were lowered to half mast at ports across Europe.
 The victims, aged between 22 to 60, were buried in Deansgrange cemetery.
 At noon on Christmas Eve every year, a lone piper leads a procession down the pier and a short memorial ceremony takes place.

 The worst tragedy of them all occurred on November 10, 1918, when a German u-boat torpedoed the Leinster mail boat.
-The sinking of the Leinster and loss of 501 lives will be the key historical event commemorated by the state in 2018.
+The sinking of the Leinster and loss of an estimated 541 lives was the key historical event commemorated by the state in 2018.
 More Irish people died on that ill-fated final voyage than on the Titanic or Lusitania.

 The quotation “great granite rocks flying up in the light of the lighthouse and the wind-gauge spinning like a propeller, clear to me at last…” is from Beckett’s famous one-man play Krapp’s Last Tape written for Patrick Magee.
 While not as iconic or well known as Waiting for Godot, it is one of Beckett’s major works.
 Distinguished actors who have played Krapp over the years include Harold Pinter, John Hurt, Barry McGovern and Michael Gambon.

 Krapp listens back to recordings of his younger self.
 The storm he talks about is believed to be based on an epiphany the young Beckett had while walking the east pier in a storm.
 This is the complete passage: